Manufacturing precision-built access solutions for virtually every industry since 1981.

 Continuously elevating standards

-Lapeyre Stair operates two, state-of-the-art production facilities fully dedicated to stair manufacturing.
-Our current product line includes bolted access stairs, commercial egress stairs, and, of course, alternating tread stairs.
+Lapeyre Stair operates a state-of-the-art production facility fully dedicated to stair manufacturing.
+Our current product line includes bolted access stairs, egress stairs, and, of course, alternating tread stairs.
 We also manufacture platforms, legs, and supports designed to easily integrate with our stair products into complete, custom systems.
-Every order we receive is custom built to meet the project specifications and to comply with the applicable code requirements.
+Every order we receive is custom-built to meet the project specifications and to comply with the IBC and OSHA code requirements.
 Our current manufacturing equipment line-up includes:

 ✔ CNC robotic plasma for stair stringers and structural steel processing